 According to Hawkins, the way that the average woman approaches sectioning is actually quite counterproductive.
 By taking the few extra moments to tie off separate pieces for blow-drying, you’re saving yourself time.

 Not true, according to Hawkins.
-She’s a big fan of the comb as a tool for distributing product on curly hair.
+She’s a big fan of the comb as a tool for distributing the product on curly hair.

 “Curly and textured hair requires more moisture than straighter types,” Hawkins says.
 “You want to use products that are nourishing, especially before any heat application that can further dry your hair out or even damage it.”

-For her own blowouts, Hawkins swears by the combination of Mizani’s 25 Miracle Milk leave-in conditioner and Thermasmooth Sleek Guard.
+For her blowouts, Hawkins swears by the combination of Mizani’s 25 Miracle Milk leave-in conditioner and Thermasmooth Sleek Guard.
 She preps with the former and applies the latter before turning on her blow-dryer, citing “moisture and heat protection, along with amazing shine”.

-There’s no use dropping cash on a quality blow-dryer without also investing in a proper blowout brush.
+There’s no use dropping cash on a quality blow-dryer without also investing in a proper blowout hairstyle brush.
 The right pick will help create tension as you dry your hair, helping you direct the air properly while smoothing and straightening.

 “For curlier and coarser hair, use a boar-bristle brush to blow-dry, while for wavy to curly hair, use a ceramic brush,” Hawkins says.
 “Maintain good tension throughout each section and hold the brush in the hair once it is dry and use your cool shot button to set the hair.
 This gives volume and lots of bounce.
-Make sure you’re elevating all the hair up so you get the best volume.”
+Make sure you’re elevating all the hair upwards, so you get the best volume.”

 According to Hawkins, women with curly hair should treat their brush as if it’s permanently attached to the dryer.

 “You always want to take curly and textured hair from wet to dry with a brush, Hawkins says.
-“Avoid wrap or rough drying because once the curls start to dry, it's difficult and almost impossible to manipulate the hair the way you want it without frizz.
+“Avoid wrap or rough drying because once the curls start to dry, it's difficult and almost impossible to manipulate the hair the way you want it, without the frizz.
 Use a spray bottle to rewet sections if you need to.”

 Oops, something went wrong!
 Please try again later...